 - What insights did you learn at an early age that have helped you over the years?

 - Recall one of the most difficult conversations you’ve ever had.

 - What’s the best investment you’ve ever made in your life?

 - Who are some of your mentors, and what lessons did they teach you?

-- Was there ever a time you faked something?
+- Write a story about a time you faked something.